Matthew Wright 7am - 10am

 When are non-essential shops reopening again in England?
 As Boris Johnson's roadmap out of lockdown continues, here's when you can potentially go shopping again.

-With schools and socialising with others being the top priority for the Government, people are wondering when it’s likely we’ll see our local and high street shops reopening after months of closures.
+With schools officially open again and socialising with others being the next top priority for the government, people are wondering when we could see our local and high street shops reopening after months of closures.